The Cardiovascular Prevention and Rehabilitation Program offers services at 2 locations within UHN:

 Cardiovascular disease is the number one cause of death in Canada.
 A previous cardiovascular incident, puts you at risk for future problems and even an early death.
 Cardiovascular rehabilitation can reduce the odds of dying from another heart attack or stroke by 50%.

-Building on an educational curriculum to assist in achieving health behavior change, the Cardiovascular Rehabilitation Program is committed to helping you:
+Building on an educational curriculum to assist in achieving health behaviour change, the Cardiovascular Rehabilitation Program is committed to helping you:

 We take an approach that combines exercise and education to help you make changes to your lifestyle.
 You achieve your rehab goals with the help of a multidisciplinary team of physicians, nurses, exercise physiologists, kinesiologists, dietitians and pharmacists.